VictoriaBrown89/FarkleGame/README.md

 # FarkleGame
-This program runs the game Farkle for up to 4 players/
+This program runs the game Farkle for up to 4 players.